 Parchment Top Choice College Rankings: All Colleges

 Methodology: This site explains its methodology in a sidebar on its College Ranking: All Colleges page.

 This site utilizes a rankings preference methodology to rank colleges by student enrollment choices, rather than by matriculation and admission rates.
 Data is from students who use the Parchment application database (currently over 800,000 applications) during the college application process.
 The data is collated to determine what schools students are admitted to, and at which schools they choose to matriculate.
 Colleges are ranked based on a points system that begins at a base of 1500 points, then rewards college for being selected; colleges gain additional points for being selected over a higher ranked school.
 The web site explains its methodology on the main College Rankings page to help users put its rankings into perspective.

 Princeton Review‘s The Best Colleges Ranked by Students

-Methodology: This site offers an explanation of its rankings on two pages titled Surveying Students: How We Do It and The Princeton Review’s College Rankings.
+Methodology: This site offers an explanation of its rankings on a page titled Surveying Students: How We Do It.

 This site presents the results of surveys completed by college students nationwide.
 Rankings are offered for topics ranging from the serious (Libraries, Best Overall Academic Experience for Undergraduates, etc.) to the informal and humorous (Lots of Beer, Got Milk?, etc.).
 For more information about how Princeton Review’s rankings are compiled and what to make of them, consult the pages on Surveying Students and the Rankings which provide an overview of their system.